CSNE/CapstoneDesign_ARCAR/README.md

 `python3 main.py [args]`
 `--source` `-src`: Required.
 Select the frame source. `webcam`, `image`, `video`, or `screenshot`
 `--input-file` `-i`: for `image` and `video` sources, you need to supply the file path here.
+`--video-speed` `-vs`: for `video` source, you can supply a video speed multiplier here.
+For example, `-vs 0.5` will play the video at half speed.
 `--webcam-number` `-wc`: for `webcam` source, you can set the webcam number here.
 If not, defaults to 0.
 `--screenshot-region` `-sr`: for `screenshot` source, you can set the capture region.
 If not specified, captures the whole desktop.
 `--output` `-o`: Required.
 Select how to visualize the program output.